What is MD: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

 After your 12th with PCB subjects, you must clear NEET-UG, complete the 5.5-year MBBS course, and then qualify for NEET-PG to apply for MD in your chosen specialization.

-NEET PG vs INI CET Exam: Know the Difference and Overview
+NEET PG vs INI CET Exam: Know Difference and Overview

-The MD in Medical cutoff for admission is usually determined by entrance exam scores.
-Typically, the cutoff scores are announced by the respective medical colleges or counselling authorities during the admission process.
+The MD in Medical cutoff for admission is usually determined by entrance test scores.
+The cutoff scores are announced by the respective medical colleges or counselling authorities during the admission process.
+Students can check the table below for INICET cutoff lists for several popular MD in Medical colleges in India -

-INI CET Cut off for Popular MD in Medical Colleges in India
+INI CET Cut off for Popular Colleges in India

 AIIMS Bhopal Cut Off AIIMS Bhubaneshwar Cut Off